DhaaraniCIT/Dictionary_C-/README.md

 This is basic Dictionary project

-I in project i have used
+In this project i have used

     programming language - C++